You Need To See This Abstract Nail Art Inspo Before Your Next Salon Trip

-Ashley Cristobal’s (@thenailmystic on Instagram) set of abstract nails is inspired by her client’s wedding dress and they are the perfect complement.
+Ashley Cristobal’s set of abstract nails is inspired by her client’s wedding dress and they are the perfect complement.
 The tan of the nail is identical to the tan of the dress, and the abstract lines and dots of creamy white are beautiful against the base.

 Cristobal also uses an abstract combo of bright blue, black and white to complete this set of abstract nails.
 Although I have never seen anything like them, they appear kind of futuristic to me and remind me of the Jetsons.
 They are fun and gorgeous, and I’d love to wear her design myself.

-David Nguyen’s (@davidnails1861 on Instagram) abstract nails are one of my favorite designs.
+David Nguyen’s abstract nails are one of my favorite designs.
 He created a watercolor background for the nails and covered them with abstract dots and lines.
 He varies the weight of the lines in a manner that gives the design dimension.
 They are so simple, yet intricate.

-Sophie Dale (@nancylovesnails on Instagram) has some gorgeous versions of abstract nail art in her portfolio, and this is my favorite one from her lookbook.
+Sophie Dale has some gorgeous versions of abstract nail art in her portfolio, and this is my favorite one from her lookbook.
 For this abstract nail art, Dale combines a natural base nail with some holographic tape and swipes of pink, blue and pale yellow; she adds black swirls and lines on top to complete the look.
-It kind of reminds me of my favorite couch at my parent's house in the nineties.
+It kind of reminds me of my favorite couch at my parent's house in the ‘90s.

 We think abstract nail art will be around for quite a while.
 There are so many ways to combine lines, dots and shapes into images that can be pretty much anything.
 Because there are so many different combinations, you can guarantee your abstract nail art will always be unique.
 You don’t always have to have a specific design in mind if you want a design from your local nail guru.
 Sometimes you just have to let you nail technician do their thing and it’ll come out looking abstract, beautiful and like nothing you’ve ever seen.